occupationMeasurement/occupationMeasurement/README.md

 app(questionnaire = demo_questionnaire())
 ```

-### 2. Using the JSON API
+### Using the JSON API

 If you want to include this package in your custom survey-tool or app or if you just need higher flexibility, you can use the included `api()`.

-The api server can be started by simply running the code below (the API will open a page with additional documentation when you start it):
+The api server can be started by simply running the code below, opening its included documentation by default.

+More information about the API can be found in `vignette("api")` and the help page `?api`.

 ```r
 # Start the API (and open its documentation)
 occupationMeasurement::api()
 ```

-### 3. Using the Exported R Functions
+### Using the Exported R Functions

 As this is an R package you can also use the functions within it directly.
-This way you can integrate into your codebase or extend its functionality.
+This way you can integrate it into your codebase, extend its functionality or even use it in your own R package.

 If you want to, for example, generate some suggestions for a certain text input you can do so by just running the code below: